Clinics offer free vasectomies, citing a surge in demand

 Lawmakers are responding to the growing demand.
 A California law that will take effect in 2024 will make vasectomies cheaper by allowing patients with private insurance plans to get the procedure at no additional cost other than what they pay for their monthly premiums.

 Dr. Margaret Baum, the medical director of Planned Parenthood of the St. Louis Region and Southwest Missouri, will be partnering with Guarin to provide the free vasectomies.
-She has been having lots of conversations with patients about permanent sterilization in recent months and said there is a sense of urgency.
+She has had many conversations with patients about permanent sterilization in recent months and said there is a sense of urgency.

 “I think people are afraid, No. 1, about abortion not being accessible, which is a very real and legitimate fear and in the reality for a large part of folks in our country.
 And then I think people are also really afraid that what else might be next,” she said.